 At the age of fifteen I was made Chief Librarian and was given a budget to buy books.
 I bought The Alexandria Quartet by Lawrence Durrell.
 The RE teacher removed it from the shelves as unsuitable for young girls, which I still resent.
 The Quartet is too mannered for me now, but it showed me a narrative could be multi-faceted.

-The book (or writer) who changed my view of the world
+The writer who changed my view of the world

 I became a feminist when I was sixteen.
 Then I read The Second Sex by Simone de Beauvoir.
 She validated my view.